 From around 1900, the union increasingly placed pauper children in small cottage homes or boarded out with foster parents.
-By the outbreak of the First World War in 1914, the school was almost empty and in the following year the buildings were adapted for use as a military hospital.
-Between 4th October 1915 and 31st December 191, 4,989 wounded soldiers were treated at the hospital.
+By the outbreak of the First World War in 1914, the school was almost empty and in October of the following year the buildings were adapted for use as an auxiliary military hospital run by the Red Cross.
+During its period of operation, 4,989 wounded soldiers were treated at the hospital.

 After the war, the buildings were used to store military records until 1922.
 The buildings then stood unused until 1935 when they were converted for use as a home for the elderly.
 The home closed in the 1970s and most of the buildings were demolished in 1978.

-In 1895-1902, the workhouse was totally rebuilt with an infirmary being erected on the site of the previous workhouse, and the new much larger workhouse placed to the south-east on land adjoining Brentford District School.
+In 1895-1902, the old workhouse was mostly demolished and replaced by a new infirmary.
+A much larger workhouse was then erected to its south-east, on land adjoining the Percy House School.
 The new buildings were based on a pavilion block layout designed by WH Ward of Birmingham.